Woodmont Investment Counsel LLC Sells 181 Shares of Oracle Co. (NYSE:ORCL)

 Woodmont Investment Counsel LLC trimmed its holdings in shares of Oracle Co.
-(NYSE:ORCL – Free Report) by 1.5% during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 12,105 shares of the enterprise software provider’s stock after selling 181 shares during the quarter.
-Woodmont Investment Counsel LLC’s holdings in Oracle were worth $1,125,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+(NYSE:ORCL – Free Report) by 1.5% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 12,105 shares of the enterprise software provider’s stock after selling 181 shares during the period.
+Woodmont Investment Counsel LLC’s holdings in Oracle were worth $1,125,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Norges Bank purchased a new position in Oracle during the fourth quarter worth approximately $1,409,896,000.
-Moneta Group Investment Advisors LLC increased its stake in Oracle by 112,785.9% during the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 10,832,530 shares of the enterprise software provider’s stock worth $885,451,000 after acquiring an additional 10,822,934 shares during the last quarter.
-Harris Associates L P increased its stake in Oracle by 31.3% during the fourth quarter.
-Harris Associates L P now owns 19,160,481 shares of the enterprise software provider’s stock worth $1,566,178,000 after acquiring an additional 4,570,472 shares during the last quarter.
-Neuberger Berman Group LLC grew its stake in shares of Oracle by 89.8% in the fourth quarter.
-Neuberger Berman Group LLC now owns 6,929,363 shares of the enterprise software provider’s stock valued at $565,961,000 after buying an additional 3,277,738 shares in the last quarter.
-Finally, Bessemer Group Inc. grew its stake in shares of Oracle by 119.5% in the fourth quarter.
-Bessemer Group Inc. now owns 5,592,864 shares of the enterprise software provider’s stock valued at $457,162,000 after buying an additional 3,045,205 shares in the last quarter.
-43.43% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Norges Bank acquired a new stake in Oracle in the fourth quarter worth $1,409,896,000.
+Moneta Group Investment Advisors LLC raised its holdings in Oracle by 112,785.9% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 10,832,530 shares of the enterprise software provider’s stock worth $885,451,000 after purchasing an additional 10,822,934 shares during the period.
+Harris Associates L P raised its holdings in Oracle by 31.3% in the fourth quarter.
+Harris Associates L P now owns 19,160,481 shares of the enterprise software provider’s stock worth $1,566,178,000 after purchasing an additional 4,570,472 shares during the period.
+Neuberger Berman Group LLC raised its holdings in Oracle by 89.8% in the fourth quarter.
+Neuberger Berman Group LLC now owns 6,929,363 shares of the enterprise software provider’s stock worth $565,961,000 after purchasing an additional 3,277,738 shares during the period.
+Finally, Bessemer Group Inc. raised its holdings in Oracle by 119.5% in the fourth quarter.
+Bessemer Group Inc. now owns 5,592,864 shares of the enterprise software provider’s stock worth $457,162,000 after purchasing an additional 3,045,205 shares during the period.
+43.43% of the stock is owned by institutional investors.

 Insiders Place Their Bets